 - A loss of revenue

 Clearly, these are all potentially damaging effects that arise from a mismatch of skills.
 It can ultimately mean that companies aren’t able to fulfil the demands of their customers, whether it’s in delivering products or services.
+It can also have a dramatic impact on post-COVID economies as a whole.

 Such instances could see the rate of progress in certain industries slow, as many positions remain unfilled.
 What’s more, such widespread gaps could have a significant impact on the economy.
+As a result, industry leaders and governments worldwide must respond quickly with plans on how to bridge the skills gap.

 Does it really exist?